About Eustachian tube dysfunction

 Often, ETD problems (especially dilatory ETD) come on after a cold, flu or sinusitis, and are short-lived.
 This will either settle down by itself, and you may help it along by performing some ETD exercises and/or using the Otovent device.
 Your doctor may also give you a course of steroid nose spray, some salt water spray (such as Sterimar), and/or some decongestant nose drops.

 Allergy also causes mucus build-up and swelling around the ET, so if there are other allergic symptoms (itchy nose/eyes, sneezing, a tendency to allergy in the family), antihistamines may help in addition to the sprays and drops above.

-Occasionally, if symptoms of ETD persist for months, and medicines don’t work, surgery may help.
+Occasionally, if symptoms persist for months, and medicines don’t work, then surgery for Eustachian tube dysfunction may help.
 Traditionally, this has included options such as removing the adenoids, treating nose problems (like polyps, chronic sinusitis or a bent nasal septum), or putting in grommets.

-More recently, successful treatment has been reported with Balloon Eustachian Tuboplasty (particularly in Europe, where it is used a lot in some centres), where the ET that isn’t opening properly is stretched with a balloon passed in through the nose.
+More recently, successful treatment has been reported with Eustachian tube dilation, or Balloon Eustachian Tuboplasty, where the ET that isn’t opening properly is stretched with a balloon passed in through the nose.